-- A shipper must be at least 18 years old to import a household goods shipment and present for Customs clearance.
+- An owner of the goods must be at least 18 years old to import a household goods shipment and present for Customs clearance.

-- The shipment must arrive to the designated Colombian port within 120 days from shipper’s last date of entry to Colombia.
+- The shipment must arrive to the designated Colombian port within 120 days from owner of the goods’ last date of entry to Colombia.

-- The shipper must prove time abroad for a period of at least 2 years.
+- The owner of the goods must prove time abroad for a period of at least 2 years.

-- During any visit to Columbia during the 2-year period, the shipper must not have exceeded 15 days temporary stay.
+- During any visit to Columbia during the 2-year period, the owner of the goods must not have exceeded 15 days temporary stay.

-- The shipper cannot have imported a household goods shipment in the last 5 years.
+- The owner of the goods cannot have imported a household goods shipment in the last 5 years.

-- The shipper must obtain a certificate issued by the Colombian Consulate at origin, which may serve as proof of time abroad.
+- The owner of the goods must obtain a certificate issued by the Colombian Consulate at origin, which may serve as proof of time abroad.

-- Customs clearance takes approximately 10-12 days plus 2 days of transit to a shipper’s residence under normal conditions.
+- Customs clearance takes approximately 10-12 days plus 2 days of transit to an owner of the goods’ residence under normal conditions.